nicolas-angarita/texas_real_estate/README.md

  - Create README with project goals, project description, initial hypotheses, planning of project, data dictionary, and come up with recommedations/takeaways

 ### Acquire Data
- - Acquire data from Yahoo Finance Library and dowload the historical data from BTC, DJI, & Gold.
-Create a function to later import the data into a juptyer notebook. (acquire.py)
+ - Acquire data from Texas A&M: Texas Real Estate Research Center.
+Create a function to later import the data into a juptyer notebook. (wrangle.py)

 ### Prepare Data
  - Clean and prepare the data creating a function that will give me data that is ready to be explored upon.
-Within this step we will also write a function to split our data into train, validate, and test. (prepare.py)
+Within this step we will also write a function to split our data into train, validate, and test. (wrangle.py)

 ### Explore Data
 - Create visuals on our data

 - Create at least two hypotheses, set an alpha, run the statistical tests needed, reject or fail to reject the Null Hypothesis, document any findings and takeaways that are observed.

-### Model Data
+### Model Data (To Be Edited)
- - Create a baseline model of BTC (Moving Average model)
+ - Create a baseline model of the average prices of the 4 markets *(Moving Average model)

  - Create, Fit, Predict on train subset on 3 time series models.